updated

 Important to note is that we (right now just me) do smoke in the house.

-Finally, many people ask but no I cannot help with getting residency here in Italy.
+Finally, many people ask if I can help them getting residency here in Italy.
+I can't.
 It is a total hassle and comes with a bunch of rules and regulations and costs that I don't want to deal with.
 Thank you for understanding.

 • Types of help and learning opportunities